ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## Networking

-By default, all accounts are limited to 5 **public** Elastic IP addresses per region.
+By default, all accounts are limited to **5 public Elastic IP addresses per region**.

 A small hourly fee is charged when your EC2 instance that uses a public IP is not running.